asmuth/clip/doc/old/metric_configuration.md

 Metric Configuration
 =============

-Here is a simple example:
+Here is a simple example for a metric configuration:

     metric disk_space_used {
       type sample(uint64)